 6.1 Heterogeneity in the Use of Hospital Services

 We first estimate the effects of Medicaid expansion on hospital utilization for every state.
 This exercise is different from simply estimating the change in the take-up of Medicaid across states.
 Unlike private insurance, individuals are able to sign up for Medicaid at any point within the year and they have retroactive eligibility that allows them to apply Medicaid to medical events that happen prior to enrollment.
-Given that we use administrative—as opposed to survey data—the uninsured in our data must be those who are likely ineligible for Medicaid and did not enroll for private insurance during open enrollment.
+Given that we use administrative—as opposed to survey—data, the uninsured in our data must be those who are likely ineligible for Medicaid and did not enroll for private insurance during open enrollment.
 Therefore, changes in overall utilization in the data reflect differences in the take-up decision across states to the extent that such enrollment in insurance impacts the decision to seek treatment at the hospital.
 Our results above suggest that enrollment in insurance does have a causal effect on utilization.
 Differences across states in the increase in utilization that is correlated with differences in state take-up would further support these estimates and demonstrate that gaining insurance increases the use of hospital services.

 Given that Medicaid is administered at the state level, the program’s operations differ somewhat across states.
 Even among the states that chose to expand Medicaid, a variety of operational decisions likely affected the success of these expansions at decreasing the share uninsured and increasing the take-up of Medicaid.
 While most research has focused on the binary state-level decision of whether or not to expand Medicaid to adults under the ACA, states faced many additional decisions once they decided to expand Medicaid.
 For example, states could choose whether or not to set up state-based marketplaces or whether to rely on the federal marketplace.
 Similarly, states decided whether their marketplaces had the authority to enroll eligible applicants in Medicaid or CHIP.
 The so-called “no wrong door” policy in the ACA required all marketplaces to assess whether applicants are eligible for Medicaid or CHIP, but only required state-based marketplaces to actually go through and enroll publicly eligible applicants (Skinner 2011).
 In other words, if states decided to rely on the federal exchange rather than set up their own state-level exchange, they could defer that enrollment authority to state Medicaid agencies.